Last Updated on February 13, 2024 by Carrie Stephens

 How to Flush a Parrot’s Nares

-Flushing a parrot’s nostrils can offer short-term relief from the symptoms of sinusitis.
-This won’t resolve the cause of the infection, but it’ll reduce pain and discomfort for the bird.
+Flushing a parrot’s nostrils can offer short-term relief from sinusitis symptoms.
+This won’t resolve the cause of the infection, but it’ll reduce pain and discomfort.

 To flush a parrot’s nares, follow these steps: